-We have adopted the following conflict minerals policy:
+We have adopted the following Conflict Minerals Policy:

 The Hubbell Conflict Minerals Policy requires Hubbell to annually analyze the sourcing of any Conflict Minerals from the Democratic Republic of Congo ("DRC") and its neighboring countries pursuant to the requirements of the Dodd-Frank Act.
-Hubbell has established a conflict minerals compliance program that is designed to follow the framework established by the OECD.
+Hubbell has established a Conflict Minerals compliance program that is designed to follow the framework established by the OECD.
 As Hubbell becomes aware of instances where Conflict Minerals in our supply chain may finance armed groups, Hubbell will work with its suppliers to either identify potential alternate sources or formulate other appropriate responses.
 Hubbell remains committed to working with its global supply chain to ensure compliance with Section 1502 of the Dodd-Frank Act.
 Our Conflict Minerals policy is publicly available on our website at www.hubbell.com.

-2. Due Diligence Process
+3. Due Diligence Process

-2.1 Design of Due Diligence
+3.1 Design of Due Diligence

-After reviewing different due diligence processes and consulting with a variety of partners, vendors, experts, and industry peers, we determined that the OECD Guidance (as defined below) was the best fit for our organization.
-As such, our due diligence measures have been designed to conform, in all material respects, with the framework in the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (the OECD Guidance) and the related Supplements for gold and for tin, tantalum and tungsten.
+After reviewing different due diligence processes and consulting with a variety of partners, vendors, experts, and industry peers, we determined that the OECD Guidance was the most appropriate approach for our organization.
+As such, our due diligence measures have been designed to conform, in all material respects, with the framework in the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (the OECD Guidance) and the related Supplement on gold and the Supplement on tin, tantalum and tungsten.